About Cancer Wellness Support

 These services are delivered by a range of qualified therapists, based in the local community, at a subsidised cost to the client.
 The balance of the therapists' fees is contributed by Cancer Wellness Support with funds raised through our Op Shops and various fundraising undertakings.

 Cancer Wellness Support is a local organisation, unique in NSW, supporting people diagnosed with cancer in the Blue Mountains and Penrith communities.
-Since inception in May 2005, we have seen and assessed over 1,150 clients, and are currently actively supporting over 552 clients and their families.
-We are a registered, charitable organisation with deductible gift recipient status.
+We provide an average of 6,000 therapies annually and are currently actively supporting over 700 clients and their families.
+We are a registered, charitable organisation with deductible gift recipient status, established in May 2005.
 Our organisation is based on the ‘Bloomhill’ model located in Buderim, Queensland which has been operating successfully on the Sunshine Coast since 1997.

 We have well established book and wig libraries for members’ use.